Vice President for Enrollment Management, Athletics, Facilities and Strategic Initiatives

 Adam Jack currently serves as Waynesburg University’s Vice President for Enrollment Management, Athletics, Facilities, and Strategic Initiatives and holds the rank of Professor of Criminal Justice Administration.

-Chairperson for the Criminal Justice and Social Sciences Department, Professor of Criminal Justice and Director of Athletics
+In his 20+ years of employment at the University, Jack has held various roles, including Chair for the Department of Criminal Justice and Social Sciences, Professor of Criminal Justice and Director of Athletics.

-Professor Jack has been a MPOETC Certified Police Officer in Pennsylvania for over 18 years, currently serving as a part-time Detective for the Greene County District Attorney’s Office and Crime Scene Investigator/Police Officer for the Waynesburg Borough Police Department.
-Prior to becoming a faculty member, Professor Jack was a full-time Detective for the Westmoreland County Detective Bureau Forensic Unit and a patrolman with the Rostraver Township Police Department upon graduation from the Allegheny County Police Training Academy in 2001.
+Jack was also active in law enforcement, retiring in 2023 after 22 years in that field.
+Formerly a MPOETC Certified Police Officer in Pennsylvania, Jack previously served as a part-time crime scene investigator and police officer for the Waynesburg Borough Police Department.
+Prior to becoming a faculty member, he was a full-time detective for the Westmoreland County Detective Bureau Forensic Unit and a patrolman with the Rostraver Township Police Department upon graduation from the Allegheny County Police Training Academy in 2001.